oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.2.3 Flattened Serialization
 *flatten*

-### 3.3 Type Simplification
+## 3.3 Type Simplification
 JADN includes several optimizations that make type definitions more compact or that support the [DRY](#dry) software design principle.
-These can be removed without affecting the meaning of a type definition.
-Removing them simplifies the original definition but creates additional definitions to support it.
-This simplifies the code needed to serialize and validate data instances, and examining the expanded definitions may aid understanding.
-But expansion can make specifications more difficult to maintain by introducing redundant data that must be kept in sync.
+These can be removed without affecting the meaning of a definition.
+Simplifying reduces the amount of code needed to serialize and validate data instances, and may make specifications easier to understand.
+But it creates additional definitions that must be kept in sync, expanding the specification and increasing maintenance effort.

-An optimized specification can be translated into an expanded version that does not include the following options:
+The following optimizations can be removed:

-#### Type Definition within fields
+### 3.3.1 Type Definition within fields
-A specific type (e.g., an email address) may be defined anonymously within a field of a structure definition, or it may be defined in a separate named type that can be used in one or more structures.
+A type may be defined anonymously within a field of a structure definition, or it may be defined as a named type that can be used in one or more structure definitions.
-* Expansion MUST convert all anonymous type definitions to explicit named types and exclude all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.
+Simplifying converts all anonymous type definitions to explicit named types and excludes all type options ([Table 3-2](#table-3-2-type-options)) from FieldOptions.

+Example:

+    Person = Record {
+        1 name  String,
+        2 email String /idn-email
+    }

+Simplifying replaces this with:

+    Person = Record {
+        1 name   String,
+        2 email  Person$email
+    }
+    Person$email = String /idn-email       // Tool-generated type definition.
+                                           // A specification author might name this type Email-Address, since
+                                           // it can be used by types other than Person.

-#### Field Multiplicity
+### 3.3.2 Field Multiplicity
 Fields may be defined to have multiple values of the same type.
-Expansion converts each field that can have more than one value to a separate ArrayOf type.
+Simplifying converts each field that can have more than one value to a separate ArrayOf type.
 The minimum and maximum cardinality (minc and maxc) FieldOptions ([Table 3-5](#table-3-5-field-options)) are moved from FieldOptions to the minimum and maximum size (minv and maxv) TypeOptions of the new ArrayOf type.
-The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum length of 1.
+The only exception is that if minc is 0 (field is optional), it remains in FieldOptions and the new ArrayOf type defaults to a minimum size of 1.

 Example:

     Roster = Record {
         1 org_name String,
-        2 members  Member[0..*]               # Optional and repeated: minc=0, maxc=0
+        2 members  Member[0..*]               // Optional and repeated: minc=0, maxc=0
     }

-Expansion replaces this with:
+Simplifying replaces this with:

     Roster = Record {
         1 org_name String,
-        2 members  Roster$members optional    # Optional: minc=0, maxc=1
+        2 members  Roster$members optional    // Optional: minc=0, maxc=1
     }
-    Roster$members = ArrayOf(Member)[1..*]    # Tool-generated array: minv=1, maxv=0
+    Roster$members = ArrayOf(Member)[1..*]    // Tool-generated array: minv=1, maxv=0

 If Roster should have an empty array when there are no members, it must be defined explicitly without using the multiplicity optimization:

     Roster = Record {
         1 org_name String,
-        2 members  Members                    # Required: minc = 1, maxc = 1
+        2 members  Members                    // Required: minc = 1, maxc = 1
     }
-    Members = ArrayOf(Member)                 # Explicitly-defined array: minv = 0, maxv = 0
+    Members = ArrayOf(Member)                 // Explicitly-defined array: minv = 0, maxv = 0

-#### Derived Enumerations
+### 3.3.3 Derived Enumerations
-An Enumerated type defined with the *enum* option has fields copied from the type referenced by BaseType instead of listed in the definition.
+An Enumerated type defined with the *enum* option has fields copied from the type referenced in the option rather than being listed individually in the definition.
-* Expansion MUST remove *enum* from Type Options and add fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.
+Simplifying removes *enum* from Type Options and adds fields containing FieldID, FieldName, and FieldDescription from each field of the referenced type.

 A type reference in the form of an Enum() function is converted to the name of an explicit Enumerated type derived from the referenced type.
-* Expansion MUST reference an explicit Enumerated type if it exists, otherwise it MUST create an explicit Enumerated type.
-Expansion MUST then replace the type reference with the name of the explicit Enumerated type.
+Simplifying references an explicit Enumerated type if it exists, otherwise it creates an explicit Enumerated type.
+It then replaces the type reference with the name of the explicit Enumerated type.

 Example: